bersling/tsmean-amp/app/pages/articles/angular/implementing-a-live-search-aka-search-as-you-type-with-angular.md

 However, we'll get started with our live search now!

-## Live Search Example with Angular
+## Live Search example with Angular

 The way to go for building something like this in Angular is with rxjs and observables.
 What we're going to build is an input field that emits debounced, distinct values while you're typing.
 This should be good enough for most use cases.